kasim95/Web_Backend_Project_2/README.md

 foreman start -m post_db=1,post=1,vote=1,front=1
 ```

-2) Use the following URL for getting RSS feeds
+2) Use the following URL to get RSS feeds

 * The 25 most recent posts to a particular community
 ```